Charge and spin photocurrents in the Rashba model: Symmetry properties

 \subsubsection{Ferromagnetic Rashba model}

 Next, we discuss the symmetry properties of the laser-induced spin currents in the ferromagnetic Rashba model with magnetization along $y$.

-\textit{Linearly polarized light with polarization along $x$:} The $zx$ mirror plane does not flip $J_x^y$ and preserves the magnetization.
-The $yz$ mirror plane flips the magnetization, but it does not flip $J_x^y$ because it flips both the carrier velocity and the spin.
-Thus, $J_x^y$ is even in magnetization.
-The $zx$ mirror plane does not flip $J_y^x$, because it flips both the carrier velocity and the spin.
-It also preserves the magnetization.
-The $yz$ mirror plane does not flip $J_y^x$, but it flips the magnetization.
-Thus, $J_y^x$ is even in magnetization. $J_x^x$ is forbidden by symmetry, because the $zx$ mirror plane flips $J_x^x$ but preserves the magnetization.
-Similarly, $J_y^y$ is forbidden by symmetry, because the $zx$ mirror plane flips $J_y^y$ and preserves the magnetization.
-Also $J_x^z$ is forbidden by symmetry, because the $zx$ mirror plane flips $J_x^z$ and preserves the magnetization.
-The $zx$ mirror plane preserves $J_y^z$ and the magnetization, while the $yz$ mirror plane flips $J_y^z$ and the magnetization.
+\textit{Linearly polarized light with polarization along $x$:} $\mathcal{M}_{zx}$ does not flip $J_x^y$ and preserves the magnetization. $\mathcal{M}_{yz}$ flips the magnetization, but it does not flip $J_x^y$ because it flips both the carrier velocity and the spin.
+Thus, $J_x^y$ is even in magnetization. $\mathcal{M}_{zx}$ does not flip $J_y^x$, because it flips both the carrier velocity and the spin.
+It also preserves the magnetization. $\mathcal{M}_{yz}$ does not flip $J_y^x$, but it flips the magnetization.
+Thus, $J_y^x$ is even in magnetization. $J_x^x$ is forbidden by symmetry, because $\mathcal{M}_{zx}$ flips $J_x^x$ but preserves the magnetization.
+Similarly, $J_y^y$ is forbidden by symmetry, because $\mathcal{M}_{zx}$ flips $J_y^y$ and preserves the magnetization.
+Also $J_x^z$ is forbidden by symmetry, because $\mathcal{M}_{zx}$ flips $J_x^z$ and preserves the magnetization. $\mathcal{M}_{zx}$ preserves $J_y^z$ and the magnetization, while the $yz$ mirror plane flips $J_y^z$ and the magnetization.
 Consequently, $J_y^z$ is allowed by symmetry and it is odd in the magnetization.